 Now, think about a field of wildflowers.
 A vibrant tapestry of reds, yellows, and blues greets the eye.
 Bees, the tireless pollinators, flit from blossom to blossom, gathering nectar and spreading pollen.
 But some flowers, perhaps due to a slight genetic variation, produce more nectar than others.
-The bees, naturally, favor these nectar-rich blooms.
+Day to day, the bees, naturally, favor these nectar-rich blooms.
 Over time, the flowers with the genetic predisposition for higher nectar production become more prevalent in the field.
 This, too, is an example of natural selection at work, albeit a more subtle one.
 So, which of the following is an example of natural selection?
-The answer lies in understanding how environmental pressures favor certain traits, leading to the differential survival and reproduction of individuals within a population.
+But the answer lies in understanding how environmental pressures favor certain traits, leading to the differential survival and reproduction of individuals within a population.
 Let's delve deeper into the fascinating world of natural selection and explore how it shapes the diversity of life on Earth.

 Main Subheading